harvardinformatics/nextflow-workshop/run/index.md

 Conda:

-* Package manager and environment management system
+* Package manager
 * Creates isolated environments with specific software versions
 * Primarily used for Python/R packages but supports many languages
-* Lightweight, shares system libraries
+* Already installed on the Cannon HPC

 Docker:

 * Containerization platform that packages applications with all dependencies
 * Creates isolated containers with complete operating system environments
 * Provides strong isolation and reproducibility
-* Requires Docker daemon to run
+* Cannot be run on the Cannon HPC

 Singularity: